cloudlinux/imunify360-documentation/docs/email/README.md

     * Plain text - headers plus original email body

 :::tip Note
-In this Beta release, the notifications are not sent both when deleting or releasing an email.
+In this release, the notifications are not sent both when deleting or releasing an email.
 Will be added in the next release.
 :::

 ### Settings